 Class Preparation: Guidance on how to prepare for each class will be posted to the course blog website.
-Each student is responsible for understanding what is required to complete assigned readings and pre-assessments, as well as complete other preparation, as indicated.
+Each student is responsible for understanding what is required to complete assigned readings and preassessments, as well as complete other preparation, as indicated.

 Attendance: Full and punctual attendance is expected in classes.
-Consistent late attendance or multiple missed classes will affect the contribution and participation grade.
+Consistent late attendance or multiple missed classes, without advanced notification or proper documentation, will affect the contribution and participation grade significantly.